saeidalz13/vpnsimulation/README.md

 1. Run the server code in its own terminal.
 2. Run the client code in its own terminal.
+3. Run `sudo route delete default` to delete your default en0 gateway.
-3. After running the client code, a new network tunnel is created with the name `utun13`.
+4. After running the client code, a new network tunnel is created with the name `utun13`.
 This tunnel needs to be added to the routes on your machine network table.
 To do so, you need to do the following step:
     a.
 Run command `sudo ifconfig utun13 inet 10.0.0.1 10.0.0.2 up`
         - `10.0.0.1` is your local machine
         - `10.0.0.2` is the IP of this application, and set the flag up so it's up and running